unknown-buddy/C_By_DennisRitchie/README.md

 # C_By_DennisRitchie
-An introduction to C programming
+An introduction to the C programming language by dennisritchie